-Provisional results have been published just over four months after the census date.
+Provisional results were published just over four months after the census date, on 6th October.
+Final results were published on 15th December.
 The census date was set at 1st June 2020, with returns requested by 31st July.
 The follow-up paper exercise had a return date of 31st August.
-However, forms were still being received through September, when the census was then closed to finalise provisional results.
-Forms received after closure of the census will be incorporated into the final results to be published in December and will be used for imputation of next year's census.
+Forms were still being received through September, when the census was closed to finalise provisional results.
+Forms received after closure of the census for the provisional results are incorporated into these final results and will be used for imputation of next year's census.